LGBT Family Fertility Options

-If having children before beginning your transition is not possible, or if you’re not ready to have children, you have the option to go through sperm collection or egg retrieval and have your sperm or eggs cryopreserved (frozen) prior to beginning hormonal therapy*.
+If having children before beginning your transition is not possible, or if you’re not ready to have children, you have the option to go through sperm collection or egg retrieval and have your sperm or eggs cryopreserved (frozen) before beginning hormonal therapy*.

 Hormone treatments involved in a transgender transformation will adversely affect eggs or sperm.
 Therefore, fertility preservation is most successful if pursued before your hormone treatment begins.
 Sperm or egg freezing allows you to preserve your fertility and keep the door open to creating a family in the future.

-You also have the option, whether single or partnered prior to your transition, to undergo a complete IVF process before beginning your hormonal therapy, and cryopreserve the fertilized and developed embryos.
+You also have the option, whether single or partnered before your transition, to undergo a complete IVF process before beginning your hormonal therapy and cryopreserve the fertilized and developed embryos.